projectdiscovery/wappalyzergo/README.md

 - Very simple and easy to use, with clean codebase.
 - Normalized regexes + auto-updating database of wappalyzer fingerprints.
 - Optimized for performance: parsing HTML manually for best speed.
+- Added technology icons.
+The name of the icons is taken from the [Simple Icons](https://simpleicons.org/).

 ### Using *go install*